-Hawk Barry joined the California lemon law firm of Rosner, Barry & Babbitt, LLP in 2002, and was made a partner in 2006.
+Hawk Barry joined the California lemon law firm of the Auto Fraud Legal Center in 2002, and was made a partner in 2006.
 Mr. Barry is a California Lemon Law lawyer who has more than 10 years of consumer protection litigation experience.
-He has served as trial counsel in numerous auto fraud and lemon law cases resulting in punitive damage and civil penalty awards across Southern California, including San Diego County, Orange County, Los Angeles County, Riverside County, San Bernardino County, Kern County, and Imperial County.
+He has served as trial counsel in numerous auto fraud and lemon law cases resulting in punitive damage and civil penalty awards across California, including San Diego County, Orange County, Los Angeles County, Riverside County, San Bernardino County, Kern County, Sacramento County, and Imperial County.

-Mr. Barry has successfully certified classes of consumers who were victims of auto fraud for the following:
+Mr. Barry has successfully litigated cases on behalf of consumers who were victims of the following auto fraud practices:

 - Improper DMV fees

 - Charging to smog a vehicle that wasn’t smogged

 - Failing to make proper disclosures to customers

 Mr. Barry has also helped California consumers by obtaining injunctions prohibiting fraudulent practices from multiple dealerships.
 Trial and arbitration successes include:

 - Olivas/Vasquez v.
 Three-Way Chevrolet (lumping, odometer fraud)

 - Watkins v.
 Power Toyota Buena Park (backdating)

 - Gains v.
 Bosch Kia (undisclosed prior rental and accident damage)